Aditi-GenomicsLab/AyurPhenoCluster/README.md

 **Table S4:** Diseases in EM clusters (AyurPhenoClusters) with associated genes

 **Table S5:** Overlapping genes between EM clusters (AyurPhenoClusters) to known genes of ciliopathy from CiliaMiner and CiliaCarta database

+**Table S6:** GeneOrganizer anlysis for cilliary genes from cluster C0 and C4.